joe-at-cp/checkpoint-sourceguard/README.md

-# checkpoint-sourceguard
-Demo Repo for Check Point SourceGuard
+# Demo Repository for Check Point SourceGuard

-Dont click this [Link](http://bit.ly/35wbSj6) right here :)
+### Please use with caution as there are references to live malware